7. Establishing a compound in remote areas

 - If available, draw up a local service contract for monthly servicing of the generators.

-For telecommunications set-up in remote areas, refer to Chapter 20 Telecommunications and IT.
+For telecommunications set-up in remote areas, refer to the chapter on Telecommunications and IT.

 In a compound set-up, it is essential to give the highest priority to health and hygiene.
 An unclean environment can lead to disease and illness.
 Pay special attention to: